My Big Brother

 ~

-A story I’ve told many times that highlights Chris’s love of being a big brother occurred during my senior year in college.
+A story I’ve told many times that highlights Chris’s love for being a big brother occurred during my senior year of college.
 If you took time to look at the photos we staged in the entryway, you saw a photo of my family decked out in Rice gear and Chris holding up the number 1 with a HUGE smile on his face.
-That photo was taken shortly after this story occurred, and you can see the enthusiasm on Chris’s face.
+That photo was taken shortly after the story, and Chris’ enthusiasm is evident.

-I remember Coach Graham coming out for mound visits, and it was so loud that we could not hear anything he said from just a few feet away.
+I remember Coach Graham coming out for mound visits.
+It was so loud that we could not hear anything he said from just a few feet away.
 The crowd seemed to turn the noise level up to a point that did not seem possible.

 But Alex Box Stadium and the Tiger faithful hadn’t met Chris Reichenbach.
 From the top of the first base stands, Chris never stopped yelling at the top of his lungs.